OPM/ResInsight-UserDocumentation/content/Wells-and-Completions/CreateMultilateralWellPaths.md

 3. A new well path lateral is created, and click in the 3D scene to define targets for the lateral
 4. Repeat from 2. for more laterals

-### Settings
+### Tie In Control
-The visual appearance of well targets can be controlled from the property editor.
+The parent well and the measured depth of the tie in location can be adjusted from the property editor.

 ![]({{< relref "" >}}images/3d-main-window/MultiLateralWell_property_editor.png)